Yalian/salary-calculator/README.md

-This project use as infrastructure the pattern of design [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) to maintain the business logic decoupled from entry points like command line, and having the core logic protected from any change of third parties this makes the software more scalable in the future.
+This project use as infrastructure the pattern of design [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) to maintain the business logic decoupled from entry points like command line, and having the core logic protected from any change of third parties this makes the software more scalable in the future and for the development flow use tdd to secure every step in development.

 ## Getting Started